Duplex Mismatch:

 WHY IT IS NOT RECOMMENDED TO CHANGE DUPLEX/SPEED SETTINGS:

-• If on one side Half Duplex is used & Full duplex on the other Full Duplex port by default will keep sending & receiving frames at the same time whereas Half Duplex by default who uses CSMA/CD will wait until the line is clear before sending the frame & realize collision is occurring & will back off.
+If on one side is used & on the other Full Duplex port by default will keep sending & receiving frames at the same time whereas Half Duplex by default who uses CSMA/CD will wait until the line is clear before sending the frame & realize collision is occurring & will back off.

 CCNA 200-301 OCG, Volume 1, Pg.
 140-141, 161, 165 - Wendell Odom.